yeojz/otplib/packages/plugin-base32-scure/README.md

 ## Overview

-This plugin provides Base32 encoding and decoding using `@scure/base`, a cryptographic library from the authors of `noble-ciphers`.
-It offers excellent performance, extensive auditing, and comprehensive TypeScript support.
+This plugin provides Base32 encoding and decoding using `@scure/base`, a cryptographic library which is audited and has comprehensive TypeScript support.

 ## Usage